Trevin-Small/Python-Physics-Engine/README.md

 #### Bodies ####

-The engine is built off of bodies, shapes with a position and size.
+The engine is based off of bodies, shapes with a position and size that can be collided with.

 __Static Body VS Kinematic Body__